-- If programming is provided pursuant to (a) (iv) of this subsection, incarcerated individuals shall be required to pay all or a portion of the costs, including books, fees, and tuition, for participation in any vocational, work, or education program as provided in department policies.
-The individual may apply for and utilize federal and state financial aid grants available to the individual.
-If the individual is not eligible for federal financial aid grants, the individual may apply for and utilize state financial aid grants available to the individual.
-Department policies shall include a postaward formula for determining how much an incarcerated individual shall be required to pay after deducting any amount from available financial aid or other available sources.
-The postaward formula shall include steps which correlate to an incarcerated individual's average monthly income or average available balance in a personal savings account and which are correlated to a prorated portion or percent of the per credit fee for tuition, books, or other ancillary educational costs.
-Any postaward formula offsets and funds paid for by the department for educational programming shall not result in the reduction of any gift aid.
+1 participation in any vocational, work, or education program provided in department policies.
+At the incarcerated individual's 2 option, the incarcerated individual may apply for and utilize federal 3 and state financial aid grants and may receive department-approved 4 donated education materials funded by grants and donations and 5 6 supplied by education providers.
+The department may not require an incarcerated individual to apply for or utilize financial aid as a 7 condition of participation in an educational program.
+Department 8 policies shall include a postaward formula for determining how much 9 10 an incarcerated individual shall be required to pay after deducting any amount from available financial aid or third-party funding.
+The 11 12 postaward formula shall include steps which correlate to an incarcerated individual's average monthly income or average available 13 balance in a personal savings account and which are correlated to a 14 prorated portion or percent of the per credit fee for tuition, books, 15 16 or other ancillary educational costs.
 The postaward formula shall be reviewed every two years.
-A third party, including but not limited to nonprofit entities or community-based postsecondary education programs, may pay directly to the department all or a portion of costs and tuition for any programming provided pursuant to (a) (iv) of this subsection on behalf of an incarcerated individual.
-Such payments shall not be subject to any of the deductions as provided in this chapter. - (d) All incarcerated individuals shall receive financial aid and academic advising from an accredited institution of higher education prior to enrollment in a financial aid eligible postsecondary education program.
-Eligible individuals who choose not to participate or choose to cease participation in a financial aid eligible postsecondary education program shall not result in a loss of privileges.
+A third party, including but not limited to 17 nonprofit entities or community-based postsecondary education 18 19 programs, may pay directly to the department all or a portion of costs and tuition for any programming provided pursuant to (a) (iv) of 20 21 this subsection on behalf of an incarcerated individual.
+Such payments shall not be subject to any of the deductions as provided in 22 this chapter.
+23